quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 min_ack_delay is specified in microseconds.

 The min_ack_delay transport parameter is a unilateral indication of support for receiving ACK_FREQUENCY frames.
-The transport parameter is not required to be sent by both endpoints.
 If an endpoint sends the transport parameter, the peer is allowed to send ACK_FREQUENCY frames independent of whether it also sends the min_ack_delay transport parameter or not.

 This Transport Parameter is encoded as per Section 18 of {{QUIC-TRANSPORT}}.